 Some merit badges require special certification: Swimming, Climbing, Snow Sports, Canoeing, Kayaking, Lifesaving, Motor Boating, Rowing, Scuba Diving, Small Boat Sailing, Water Sports, Whitewater, Archery, Rifle Shooting, and Shotgun Shooting.
 Read about those here.

 Start your journey here.
-If you need a step by step guide on the process, we've created a tutorial.
+If you need a step by step guide on the process, we've created an MBC tutorial.
 Have Golden Gate District-specific questions?
 Contact: Andy Chen.

 Are you looking for a Guide for Merit Badge Counseling?
 Here's the official Scouts BSA guide.